toggledbits/DeusExMachina/README.md

 If you're not sure what DEMII is going, the easiest way to see is to go into the Settings interface for the plugin.
-There is a text field to the right of the on/off switch in that interface that will tell you what DEMII is currently doing (when enabled; it's blank when DEMII is disabled).
+There is a text field to the right of the on/off switch in that interface that will tell you what DEMII is currently doing when enabled (it's blank when DEMII is disabled).

 If DEMII isn't behaving as expected, post a message in the MCV forums [in this thread](http://forum.micasaverde.com/index.php/topic,11333.0.html)